LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * The folks in the middle of that scale will likely know something is not explicitly a failure due to loopholes or wording and still write the issue up.
 But they will explain that they are aware the wording of the success criterion "technically" allows this, but the "intent" of the success criterion combined with the obvious accessibility issue does not make this a non-issue and it should be addressed with a suitable level of priority.
 There is of course some overlap here, in that sometimes it may appear that something fails due to ambiguous wording and these folks may believe it to be a failure and write it up as such.
 * The purists, these are folks that typically understand every bit of nuance, every pitfall and every loophole in the WCAG docs.
 Their reports will typically follow WCAG to the letter, they will likely write up other defects in advisories or similar

-When I first started testing websites, I was definitely at the low end of that scale, I was one of those "Which SC can I fail this against" folks.
+When I first started testing websites, I was definitely at the lower end of that scale, I was one of those "Which SC can I fail this against" folks.
 I believe my intent was pure, I wasn't failing things because the website would be better for me, I was failing them to make the website usable to people with disabilities, or so I believed.
 But, credibility is a thing, as I learned from highly-experienced others in the field, by reading their comments discussions or posts on various platforms.
 I began to understand this wasn't actually helping as much as I thought it was.
-The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility. [](https://www.youtube.com/watch?v=rBCR66aJZZc)
+The main concern here was, if I just failed something against a SC criterion just because it seemed the closest fit and I was called out on it, by a vendor, the rest of my report and myself could lose all credibility and the risk would be that nothing gets fixed, which is more harmful.[](https://www.youtube.com/watch?v=rBCR66aJZZc)

-Nowadays, I find myself in the middle of that scale, I'm by no means as smart as the folk who contribute to WCAG at W3C, but I do often read their lengthy discussions on GitHub, to improve my own knowledge.
+Nowadays, I find myself somewhere in the middle of that scale, I'm by no means as smart as the folk who contribute to WCAG at W3C, but I do often read their lengthy discussions on GitHub, to improve my own knowledge.
 We do have "Weaknesses" in our reports, where we put non-WCAG issues.
 I explain my rationale, the effects on a user and/or their AT and I state that whilst it does not "technically" fail WCAG, it is still an accessibility issue.
 WCAG is not the be all and end all of accessibility, it's a minimum standard for "compliance" in many territories, not some magical standard that that could meet every disabled person's needs.
 Here, though, we will just be using WCAG, as other stuff would perhaps be at more risk of being subjective.

 Anyway, less about me.
 So the purpose of this platform is not so much to determine who interprets what in which way, it's main objective is to simply to provide a decent chunk of accessibility issues, on an unchanging platform to assist with learning or training.

 ## A word of warning

-Unfortunately, as the purpose of the test site is to be inaccessible, it will not play nicely with all assistive technologies, there are barriers that will be difficult or impossible to overcome with some assistive technologies.
-We have not included any strobe-effect animations, as we know the effect of these could in some cases be fatal or otherwise physically harmful.
+Unfortunately, as the purpose of the test site is to be inaccessible, it will not play nicely with all assistive technologies, there are barriers that will be difficult or impossible to overcome with some assistive technologies. we have not included any strobe-effect animations, as we know the effect of these could in some cases be fatal or otherwise physically harmful.
 By design, the experience will not be great for some assistive technology users, in some parts.
 That is not to say that you cannot play along or just read along, but it is only fair that we provide this warning.

-There are of course some issues on this site that require vision or hearing, there may be sounds or contrast issues and I know that some users will not be able to catch those
+There are of course some issues on this site that require use of senses that not all users will have, there may be sounds, contrast issues or instances that require touch and I know that some users will not be able to catch those.
+I can only apologise for that, I genuinely feel uncomfortable putting something out there that isn't inclusive for all, but the only way we can do this is by having actual issues and because they are are issues, by their very definition, they're going to be problematic to some folk.

 ## So, let's dive in

 Firstly, this isn't a test, as such.
 Please don't submit your report to us, we won't be marking or providing feedback on anything, as we do not have the time.
-If you find one of our interpretations are wrong, we will of course fix that and provide that information on the guide.

 Secondly, there are only two rules, the first being "Thou shalt follow this guide in order" and the second being "There are no other rules".
 You are free to test with whatever tools, assistive technologies and manual methods you see fit.
 If you find one tool that finds every single issue, awesome, use that and please do share it with us.
 I jest, you won't find a single tool to get you through this, that's just wishful thinking.

 ### Do I need to find all of the issues?